 Maharashtra: One of the largest-and the wealthiest-states in India, whose capital is Mumbai (Bombay).
+Considered the land of yogis, especially of the Nath Sampradaya.

 Mahasamadhi: Literally "the great union [samadhi]," this refers to a realized yogi's conscious departure from the physical body at death.